Tutorial: MIT Thesis LaTeX Template with VS Code

 Remember to maintain the same leading indentation as the two reference lines.

-4. So we end up with something like:
+4. On newer versions, we end up with something like:

 in~conjunction~with~the~Leaders~for~Global~Operations~program\par